spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/scale-pcg-nodes.md

 ## Prerequisites

-- A PCG is installed, active and in a healthy state.
+- A PCG is installed, active, and in a healthy state.
 Refer to [Deploy a PCG](../deploy-pcg/deploy-pcg.md) for instructions on how to install a PCG.

-- The PCG is a single node deployment.
+- The PCG is a single-node deployment.

 - The PCG was deployed through the Palette CLI.
 A PCG hosted on an existing Kubernetes cluster cannot be scaled up by Palette.